You are here

 Link to appropriate websites

-You can include up to 3 links on you profile.
+You can include up to three links on your profile.
 Make sure these link to websites that reinforce your personal brand.
-This might include your blog, you Twitter account or your current employer’s website.
+This might include your blog, your Twitter account or your current employer’s website.

 Join relevant groups and answer industry-related questions